typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/prefer-readonly.md

 # `prefer-readonly`

-Requires that private members are marked as `readonly` if they're never modified outside of the constructor.
+Requires private members to be marked as `readonly` if they're never modified outside of the constructor.

 This rule enforces that private members are marked as `readonly` if they're never modified outside of the constructor.